Customer Rating of Overall Satisfaction with Transit Services

 The average customer rating of overall satisfaction with Muni service has remained fairly flat from quarter-to-quarter since surveys began.
 A slight uptick in satisfaction over the past two quarters compared to the third quarter of fiscal year (FY) 2014-15 may be related to the recent service increases delivered through Muni Forward, as service frequency and reliability were among the rating attributes that saw the greatest improvement during this period.
 Muni Forward service increases were implemented again in Spring 2016, and Muni Forward capital projects, such as the 14 Mission Rapid Project, have been implemented to improve travel speed, reliability, and safety.
 Customer satisfaction may also be incrementally improving due to the ongoing bus fleet replacement, with the entire rubber fleet scheduled to be replaced by 2019.

 These survey results are consistent overall with the bi-annual San Francisco City Survey.
-The 2015 City Survey showed that overall, residents who use Muni rate their satisfaction as a “B-.”
-Of the 35 different aspects of city services respondents were asked to rate in 2015, only three received a grade below a “B-,” and two of those three were related to Muni: cleanliness (“C+”) and managing crowding (“C”).
+The 2017 City Survey showed that overall, residents who use Muni rate their satisfaction as a “B-.”
+Of the 30 ratings in the 2017 City Survey, only three received a grade below a “B-,” and two of those three were related to Muni: cleanliness (“C+”) and managing crowding (“C+”).
 Other ratings for Muni included courtesy of drivers (“B”), frequency or reliability (“B-”), and safety (“B-”).

 How Performance is Measured